 We’ve all been in awe of the National Health Service through the pandemic, but the Natural Health Service is also worth shouting about.
-Even positive change or change that we are excited about can cause disruption and elevated stress.
-Cortisol is the body’s primary stress hormone, and too much of it can cause havoc to our health and mental wellbeing.
+Even positive change or change we are excited about can cause disruption and stress.
+Cortisol is the body’s primary stress hormone, and too much of it can cause havoc to our health and mental well-being.
 Cortisol also creates negative feedback loops, which means that the more cortisol we produce in the body, the worse we feel, making even more cortisol in a downward spiral.

 The more giant leaves like sycamore and horse chestnut are far easier to catch as they’re bigger.
 But there are great kudos if you notice a smaller one like an oak leaf.
 You might even create a game with points awarded for how many you catch and how hard they are based on their size.
 Being outside in or around nature has restorative powers that allow us to get back on an even keel to move forward constructively with the change.

 Change requires us to do, think or be different in some way.
 This often means mistakes, failures and slip-ups along the way.
-Rarely, we move seamlessly from one position to the other without some stumbles.
-Learning to ride a bike is a change—change from walking to a new form of transport—and learning to ride a bike doesn’t just happen miraculously, like the flick of a switch.
+Rarely do we move seamlessly from one position to the other without some stumbles.
+Learning to ride a bike is a change from walking to a new form of transport—and learning to ride a bike doesn’t just happen miraculously, like the flick of a switch.
 It’s a journey of anxiety, questionable balance and a few scrapes.
 Everyone fails their way to riding a bike.

-We all know this, and yet when we become adults, we dread failure.
+We all know this, yet when we become adults, we dread failure.
 It is seen as a weakness or something that must be hidden or fudged.
 And that is rubbish!
 Failure is the only way to succeed at anything, including successful change.
 This is known as having a growth mindset – the idea that everything is possible and can get better at anything if we stick with it and persevere.

 What do you love?
 What makes you happy?
 Is it meeting up with friends, listening to booming music or singing at the top of your lungs in the car on the way to work?
 Do you love taking some time out and reading a good thriller?
-Or do you just enjoying some family time at the end of a challenging week?
+Or are you just enjoying family time at the end of a challenging week?
 Whatever it is, do more of it.

 Another great habit of getting into is appreciation.
-In the shower in the morning or on your daily commute, take a few minutes to think about the three things that you are most grateful for in your life.
+In the shower in the morning or on your daily commute, take a few minutes to think about the three things you are most grateful for in your life.
 Relish those things during change.

 Make eating well easy for yourself.
-Take a few minutes to plan your meals for the week and make sure plenty of fresh fruit and vegetables are in the house.
+Take a few minutes to plan your meals for the week and ensure plenty of fresh fruit and vegetables are in the house.
 Also, consider a social media detox for a day or so.
 You might be surprised at how much better you feel.